RedHatInsights/payload-tracker-frontend/README.md

 Your frontend is running on [http://localhost:3000/app/payload-tracker/](http://localhost:3000/app/payload-tracker/).

 **Note:** This will yield CORS errors.
-Consider installinig <https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf> to remove these errors.
+Consider installing <https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf> to remove these errors.

 Dev Setup using Docker
 --------------------